schooltool-project/schooltool-book/source/system-requirements.rst

 Hardware
 --------

 The primary bottleneck in SchoolTool's performance is usually memory.
-The minimum  RAM requirement is 256 megabytes.
-512 megabytes is recommended and if you are setting up dedicated server, adding more than 1 gigabyte of RAM is worth it if you can afford it.
+The bare minimum RAM requirement is estimated to be 256 megabytes.
+At least 512 megabytes is recommended and if you are setting up for a production server, adding more than 1 gigabyte of RAM is worth it if you can afford it.

 Faster processors will make SchoolTool run faster.
 Over 1 gHz is recommended.
-SchoolTool is multi-threaded but only one thread can run at one time, so it does not directly benefit from multiple processors or multi-core processors.
+SchoolTool is multi-threaded but due to the Python programming language's implementation only one thread will run at one time, so SchoolTool's performance does not directly benefit from multiple processors or multi-core processors.

 By the scale of modern storage technology, SchoolTool doesn't require significant disk space.
-Around 1 gigabyte should handle it.
-Speed is more important than volume.
+One gigabyte should handle it for quite a while.
+Disk speed is more important than volume.

 Sample Data
 -----------